streamlit/docs/content/library/advanced-features/custom-classes.md

   import streamlit as st
   from my_class import MyClass

-  # MyClass doesn't change identity when Main.py re-runs
+  # MyClass doesn't change identity when Main.py reruns

   st.write(MyClass("foo", "bar"))
   ```

   Streamlit only reloads code in imported modules when it detects the code has changed.
-Thus, each time your page script re-runs it is using the exact same `MyClass` as on the previous execution.
+Thus, each time your page script reruns it is using the exact same `MyClass` as on the previous execution, rather than re-defining it.

-**For classes that store data (like [dataclasses](https://docs.python.org/3/library/dataclasses.html)):**
+**Option 2 - For classes that store data (like [dataclasses](https://docs.python.org/3/library/dataclasses.html)):**

 - Consider defining a custom `__eq__` method based on the data _in_ the class.